-Of course it's not required that you play games at the bridal shower, but consider this: You're going to have an all-ages group who has probably have never met one another before the party, so we suggest you mix in a few of these classic bridal shower games to break the ice.
+Of course it's not required that you play games at the bridal shower, but consider this: You're going to have an all-ages group who's probably never met one another before the party, so we suggest you mix in a few of these classic bridal shower games to break the ice.

 1. The Game: Bridal Shower Bingo

 The Gist: It's bingo, bridal shower style.

 How to Play: Have guests fill in their squares with gifts they think the bride will receive.
 Then, start the game when she starts opening her bridal shower gifts—make sure she calls out what each item is.
 Follow traditional bingo rules: The first guest to mark off a line horizontally, vertically or diagonally wins a prize.

 2. The Game: Purse Raid